Fikayo Tomori: International career

-Tomori was eligible to represent Nigeria at international level through his parents, Canada through his birth in Calgary and England through having lived in the country since he was a child.

 Canada

 On 27 March 2016, Tomori captained Canada U20 to a 2–1 victory over England U20 on his third appearance for the nation.

 England

 Youth

 On 16 May 2016, in the next international break and a day after making his professional club debut, Tomori was called up to the England U19 squad.
 On 4 June, Tomori made his England U19 debut in a 2–0 defeat against Mexico U20s, playing the full 90 minutes.
 Tomori was also part of the England 2016 UEFA European Under-19 Championship squad which reached the semi-finals before being knocked out by Italy.

 Tomori was selected for the England under-20 team in the 2017 FIFA U-20 World Cup.
 Tomori however scored an own goal in England's second group game against Guinea.
 Nevertheless, Tomori would help England beat Venezuela in the final 1–0, which was England's first win in a global tournament since their World Cup victory of 1966.

 On 27 May 2019, Tomori was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.
+He started in all three matches as England were knocked out in the group stage.